 Between The Arms Aero System

-Bottle placement has been closely studied as athletes and manufacturers seek to find the best place to hold your hydration.
+Bottle placement is a tri upgrade that has been closely studied as athletes and manufacturers seek to find the best place to hold your hydration.
 A between the arms (BTA) system has consistently performed well, saving up to 45 seconds in a 40k.
-Simple to use, the AeroZ from Torhans is compatible with nearly every aerobar, holds 22oz and comes in under $100.
-Plus, having fluid right in front of you means you’re more likely to drink, and staying hydrated can save you more time during your race.
+We’re big fans of XLAB’s Torpedo Versa 500 carbon version.
+For $155, this setup is ready to go with a aerodynamic bottle and intuitive computer mount.
+Plus, having fluid right in front of you means you’re more likely to drink, and staying hydrated can make this a race day upgrade that kills two birds with one stone.

 It’s not just a habit or myth, shaving your legs does really save you time on the bike.
 According to this test by Specialized, where they brought a rider into their WIN tunnel and tested him with hairy legs and again after shaving, hairless legs can save you over a minute versus hairy legs.
-So go smooth and bust out the razor, just don’t wait until the night before to do it for the first time.
+We like the innovative Headblade Aveline razor for a smooth shave legs that might not get attention too often (guys?).
+So go smooth and bust out a race day upgrade for your body, just don’t wait until the night before to do it for the first time.